 As a certified Yellow Ribbon School, Assumption now offers a number of new on-campus services for Veterans.
-The College is on track to become a Military Friendly® School where Veterans, active service members, and their families find a warm welcome.
+Assumption is on track to become a Military Friendly® School where Veterans, active service members, and their families find a warm welcome.

 Rubino entered the Marines directly after high school and served in Vietnam for most of 1968 and 1969.
-Upon his return, he applied to a state college and was rejected because he hadn’t taken the SAT.
-He next tried a community college, but they had already capped the coming year’s enrollment.
+Upon his return, he applied to a state institution of higher learning and was rejected because he hadn’t taken the SAT.
+He next tried a community institution of higher learning, but they had already capped the coming year’s enrollment.

-A Veteran’s agent eventually helped Rubino find a Veteran friendly junior college, where he spent two years before transferring to a four-year institution.
+A Veteran’s agent eventually helped Rubino find a Veteran friendly junior university, where he spent two years before transferring to a four-year institution.
 He went on to get both a doctoral degree and law degree in Boston.
 As a certified Yellow Ribbon School, Assumption now offers a number of new on-campus services for Veterans.
-The College is on track to become a Military Friendly® School where Veterans, active service members, and their families find a warm welcome.
+Assumption is on track to become a Military Friendly® School where Veterans, active service members, and their families find a warm welcome.

 The committee was established two years ago when former Associate Professor of Management Gene Diodati, M.B.A., a Vietnam Veteran and Marine, was approached by Alloway and Casey.
-“Prof. Diodati encouraged us to talk to Provost Louise Carol Keeley about how we'd like to see the College do more for
+“Prof. Diodati encouraged us to talk to Provost Louise Carol Keeley about how we'd like to see Assumption do more for Veterans,” Alloway said.

 The provost immediately agreed.
 Shortly afterward, the Veterans Success Committee was formed (see sidebar).
 Its members, who include administrative, faculty, and student Veterans, have been working hard toward establishing several important new initiatives to enhance Veterans’ services on campus.